This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Frederick Starks and his wife are separated, but he’s never forgiven her, or the man she had an affair.
 Starks confronts the man, and things get out of control.
 So out of control, Starks is arrested, tried, convicted, and sent to a maximum security prison.
 Starks is used to being the one who holds the power, but in prison, he faces a much darker side of life.

-The 1st book in The Starks Trilogy by Nesly Clerge.
+When the Serpent Bites is the first book in The Starks Trilogy by Nesly Clerge.
 This story ends in a way that made me want to read the next book.

 The writing was great.
 A very engaging story of a privileged man ending up in a maximum security prison.
 The first part of the novel covers the trial and the second part is about prison life.
 Both were interesting.
 I liked that the trial part was included, but it wasn’t the focus of the story.
 The focus is always Starks, and the decisions he has made in the past and how he reacts to his current situation.
 He likes to have a plan and have everything in order, and his life is turned upside down in a moment of violence.
 During his time in prison, he reflects upon his past, while still trying to maintain control.